fwaris/FsTsetlin/readme.md

 Implements a **Tsetlin machine** learning system in F#.
 The key difference between this and other Testlin machine implementations is that this library uses *tensor operations* to parallelize learning and prediction.
 FsTsetlin utilizes the tensor library underpinning TorchSharp/PyTorch.
 The libary has been tested to work on both CPU and GPU (although extensive performance testing has not been performed as of yet)

-Note: This is still a work-in-progress.
-Please treat it as beta-level code.

 ## Tsetline Machine
 Tsetlin machine (TM) is a recently developed machine learning system based on automata (finite state machines / propositional logic) learning.
 Please see [this paper](https://arxiv.org/abs/1804.01508) for details.